rebeccaly/virgil/wiki/glossary.md

 ## Digital Signature Standard
 (DSS) A standard that specifies the Digital Signature Algorithm (DSA) for its signature algorithm.
 DSA is a public key cipher that is only used to generate digital signatures and cannot be used for data encryption.

+## Encrypted Communication
+When two parties desire to communicate without some third-party knowing.
+This communication must not be able to be read or understood by any unauthorized party, leading to the need to use a cipher and/or code.
+Encrypted communication can be achieved through cryptographic means, which require the use of information based keys to encrypt and later decrypt some message.

+## Encrypted Storage
+The storage of data that is technically out in the open for anyone to access but unable to be read or understood by anyone except the holders of the appropriate cryptographic keys.
+Encryption must be end-to-end for any data to be stored safely.

+## Encrypting for Multiple Receipients
+Encryption requires the Virgil Card of the recipient, so that only the recipient’s Virgil Key can decrypt the message.
+For multiple recipients, the sender must have the Virgil Card of every recipient they intend to send a message to.
+The sender can find Virgil Cards for each recipient using Virgil Services, which they can then use to encrypt a message for each recipient, that can only be decrypted on an individual basis

 ## Encryption
 The process of converting plaintext to ciphertext to help prevent it from being read and understood by an unauthorized party.
 Encryption is the opposite of decryption.